rbermani/rocket_auth_nosql/README.md

 This means that in order for cookies to be properly decrypted between launches, a `secret_key` must be set.
 For more information visit rocket's [configuration guide](https://rocket.rs/v0.5-rc/guide/configuration/#configuration).

+# New Features
+- [x] Replace backend with MongoDB
+- [x] Refactoring to use more idiomatic Rust
+- [x] Add UnverifiedUser guard

 # TODO
 - [ ] Ajax inline form responses
+- [ ] Add E-mail logic
+- [ ] Protected selection criteria schema change, so password field is only returned on explicit queries
 - [ ] Forgotten password reset mechanism
 - [ ] New User sign-up email verification
 - [ ] Prevent re-use of previous password during validation